 Marketing charts data shows 7 in 10 consumers feel more connected with a brand whose CEO is active on social media or whose employees share information on social media.

 This is something Novartis does great.
 If you scroll through their Twitter profile, you’ll notice their employees are constantly featured in their content.
-Be it promoting their success or activities in various campaigns and initiatives, employees are a regular.
+Be it promoting their success or activities in various campaigns and initiatives.

 There’s one example that particularly caught my eye which really emphasizes the effectiveness of this type of content, and it’s the video in which Novartis’ Chief Digital Officer Bertrand Bodson shares his personal experience with malaria.

 Coming from a real person, the message grants itself to be more effective.
-Although I don’t have any experience with malaria, I believe someone who does would connect with Bodson’s story on a far greater level than would be the case with an ad, for instance.
+Although I don’t have any experience with malaria, I believe someone who does would connect with Bodson’s story far more than a generic ad, for instance.
+But that’s the power of storytelling in pharma marketing.
+You’re not just selling a product, you’re telling a story your customers can relate to.

 Thus, social media is a great platform not only to provide information and educate consumers about your products or services but also to communicate your brand values and company culture.